-The work in hand at 30 June 2011 was approximately \$31 million.
-A further \$9.3 million of new contracts have been secured in the first quarter of the FY12 year.
-The volatile conditions in financial markets, in general, are causing some delay in the release of new projects.
-However, the outlook suggests that this will improve in the second half.
+The work-in-hand at 30 June 2012 was approximately \$40 million.
+A further \$30 million of new contracts have been secured in the first quarter of this financial year.
+The timing of these new contracts dictates that most of their revenue will occur in the second half of FY13.
+The Company is forecasting that revenue for the year will be greater than FY12.